kuberhealthy/kuberhealthy/cmd/stringChecker/README.md

 ## stringChecker

 The stringChecker parses through the content body from a specified URL searching for a specified string.
-This check reports a success upon receiving a bool value indicating if the specified string exists in the provided URL.
+This check reports a success upon receiving a bool value indicating if the string existed and reported to Kuberhealthy servers.

 You can specify the URL to check with the `TARGET_URL` environment variable in the `.yaml` file.

-You can specify the string to check with the `TARGET_STRING` environment VARIABLE IN THE `.yaml` file.
+You can specify the string to check with the `TARGET_STRING` environment variable in the `.yaml` file.

 #### Example stringChecker Spec
 ```yaml